 Botany of Yellow Archangel Plants

 Plant taxonomy formerly classified yellow archangel plants as Lamium galeobdolon.
 The newer botanical name now in use is Lamiastrum galeobdolon.
 The latter conveniently draws a distinction between yellow archangel and true Lamium plants ("deadnettle"), such as Lamium maculatum Purple Dragon or White Nancy.

-While you are waiting for them to take over a patch of shady land as a ground cover, fill the spaces in between your yellow archangel plants with red impatiens to create a colorful summertime display.
+While you are waiting for yellow archangel to take over a patch of shady land as a ground cover, fill the spaces in between the new plants with red impatiens to create a colorful summertime display.

-These perennials are invasive plants in many cases.
+Yellow archangel are invasive plants in many cases.
 They can aggressively root via stolons wherever they touch the earth.
-Check with your local county extension regarding the advisability of growing them in your region (be prepared to cite the cultivar name, if any, of the plant that you are considering growing when you contact the extension agent).
+Therefore, before planting them on your property, it's best to check with a local extension office regarding the advisability of growing them in your region.
+Be prepared to cite the cultivar name, if any, of the plant that you are considering growing when you contact the extension agent.